Cedar Hill Cemetery (Suffolk, Virginia)

 Cedar Hill Cemetery, also known as Green Hill Cemetery, is a historic cemetery and national historic district located at Suffolk, Virginia.
-The district encompasses four contributing structures, one contributing site, and three contributing objects in the a city-owned, 25-acre, public cemetery dating to 1802.
+The district encompasses four contributing structures, one contributing site, and three contributing objects in a city-owned, 25-acre, public cemetery dating to 1802.
 Grave markers within the cemetery date from the early 19th century to the present day.
 This cemetery is a representative example of public cemetery planning and funerary artwork found in southeast Virginia and Suffolk.
 The contributing structures include the Darden (1938), Hosier, Hill (1933) and Brewer-Godwin mausoleums and the contributing objects include the Confederate Monument (1889) and World War I Monument.

 It was added to the National Register of Historic Places in 2006.